godcong/dl/README.md

 ## Overview

 DL (Default Loader) is a tool designed to generate and assign default values to fields within Go structs based on tags.
 This utility allows you to specify default values for your struct fields using a simple tag syntax, making it easier to initialize structs with predefined values without having to explicitly set them in your code.
+`defaults.go` is forked from [creasty/defaults](https://github.com/creasty/defaults)

 ## Features

 - **Tag-based Default Values**: Use the `default` tag to set default values for struct fields.
 - **Easy Integration**: Quickly generate methods to load default values into your structs.
 - **Efficient Initialization**: Simplifies the initialization process of complex structs by automatically setting default values.

 ## Installation